 There is a huge difference between knowing about a concept or process and really understanding it.
-This applies both to learning in school and in the real world, and applies to everything from finding out about marketing to studying the Constitution.
+This applies both to learning in school and in the real world and applies to everything from finding out about marketing to studying the Constitution.
+How to achieve a better understanding?

-The point that I want to discuss here is that it does not matter how much a teacher or expert knows or how good a book or video is: the key is that learners have to make sense of things for themselves.
+The point that I want to discuss here is that it does not matter how much a teacher or expert knows or how good a book or video is: the key is that learners have to make sense of things for themselves for better understanding.

 That means that one of the best ways to get a handle on an idea or the core aspect of a skill is to develop one’s own personal way of looking at it.